UW-GAC/analysis_pipeline/README.md

 * Sliding window: the length of the segment is increased by `window.size` before selecting variants.
 This ensures that all possible windows are tested.
 When the segments are combined into a single file for each chromosome, duplicate windows are discarded.
 Since the `assocTestSeqWindow` function defines windows starting at position 1, the windows tested when parallelizing by segment are identical to the windows tested when running an entire chromosome in one job.

 The script [`assoc.py`](assoc.py) submits a SGE array job for each chromosome, where the SGE task id is the row number of the segment in the segments file.
 If a segment has no requested variants, its job will exit without error.
 After all segments are complete, they are combined into a single file for each chromosome and the temporary per-segment output files are deleted.

+### Multiple tests with the same null model

+To run additional tests using the same null model as a previous test, add the config parameters `null_model_file` and `null_model_params`. `null_model_file` is the output file created by a previous association test run. `null_model_params` is the parameter file ending in `null_model.params` in the `report` directory for the previous association test.
+The parameter file is needed to generate the report for the new test.